mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(double(3))  # 6
 ```

-There is much more to decorators than just this, so [read this article if you'd like to learn more about decorators](/blog/pydonts/decorators).
+There is a lot more to decorators than just this, so [read this article if you'd like to learn more about decorators](/blog/pydonts/decorators).
-However, the key idea is that a decorator is a **reusable function** that allows you to enhance other functions with functionality that is useful but orthogonal to the original purpose of the function.
+Remember that the key idea is that [a decorator is a **reusable function**][^1] that allows you to enhance other functions with functionality that is useful but orthogonal to the original purpose of the function.

+[^1]: If you read the section “[Not all functions are functions](#not-all-functions-are-functions)” you may realise that it's enough for a decorator to be a callable.
+Decorators may also accept callables that aren't functions and they may return callables that aren't functions.

 ## Generator functions